wisq/wisq.github.io/_drafts/kerbal-2.md

 Instead, I typically do a vertical launch until I clear the pad, followed *almost immediately* by pitching down to about 70º when I'm at about 300 to 400 m/s, before I have enough speed to make it unsafe.
 Gravity will slowly tilt my flight path down towards the horizon, and airflow will then pull my nose down as well — but I don't fight it, because I want to be thrusting horizontally to get my orbital velocity up anyway.

-### NEAR

-If you don't like the sound of FAR but still want something better than the stock flight model, then you probably want the cutely named [Neophyte's Elementary Aerodynamic Replacement][NEAR], or "NEAR" (by the same author as FAR).

-NEAR provides a simpler flight model that still takes your ship's shape into account for drag purposes, and you still need to think about vehicle stability.
-However, you don't need to worry about how your aerodynamics change at transonic or supersonic speeds, and your ship won't break apart due to faulty aerodynamics.

-NEAR also removes the pre-flight diagnostic tools provided by FAR.
-But since it simplifies the flight model, you don't need those tools so much anyway.

 ### Procedural Fairings + Universal Storage

 So if your rockets now need to be aerodynamic, how can you include non-aerodynamic equipment or assemblies on your rockets, such as science equipment or satellites?
 Well, these two mods have you covered.